What Does Great Care Look Like?

 For additional resources and 13 research-based guidelines for quality child care, visit Child Care Aware America’s page Selecting a Child Care Program.

-The content on the page “What Does Great Care Look Like?” was developed by Child Care Aware® of America, partially funded from Grant #90LH002 from the U.S. Department of Health & Human Services, Administration for Children and Families (ACF), Office of Child Care (OCC) | ©2017 Child Care Aware® of America.
+The content on the page “What Does Great Care Look Like?” was developed by Child Care Aware® of America, partially funded by Grant #90LH002 from the U.S. Department of Health & Human Services, Administration for Children and Families (ACF), Office of Child Care (OCC) | ©2017 Child Care Aware® of America.